-Most analysts agree that the full implementation of healthcare reform will result in a high demand for primary care physicians for the foreseeable future.
+Most analysts agree that the full implementation of healthcare reform will result in high demand for primary care physicians for the foreseeable future.
 We already have a shortage of primary care doctors; things will only be made worse as millions more access the healthcare system.
-You can establish your own primary care practice or take any of the physician jobs open at group practices, hospitals and clinics.
-You will never lack for work as a primary care physician.
+You can establish your own primary care practice or take any of the physician jobs open at group practices, hospitals, and clinics.
+You will never lack work as a primary care physician.

 4. More Relaxed Environment

 The primary care physician sees families and children more than any other kind of patient.
 This tends to lead to a more relaxed environment that is not as stressful on a personal or professional level.
 It is certainly not as stressful as being in the OR for 12 to 15 hours at a time.
 Yes, you will still put in some long hours, but you also have the opportunity to talk to some kids and put a smile on the faces of their parents.

 3. Better Staff Relationships

 Our third reason relates primarily to those who own their own practices or work in group practices of limited size.
 Primary care physicians seem to enjoy a more cooperative environment with their office staff, in which everyone is working together for the good of the patient.
 Having the same team for a long period of time builds solid relationships throughout the office versus some other specialties that experience constant changes in staff.